This article was written by Upper Hand Founder & CEO Kevin MacCauley and originally published by Inside Indiana Business on June 5, 2019.

 Culture has the power to turn employees into advocates.
 Values have the power to attract talent.
 Together, they hold the power to grow your business.

 Whether you’re in the process of building a high-performing culture or identified an aspect to change, one thing is guaranteed: it will drastically impact the overall success of the company with the possibility of driving revenue up by 33 percent.
+Every business is created with the aim of being the most successful in their chosen field and industry, and your employees are a key part of the amount of success that you experience.
+That’s why it could be important to your business as a whole that you identify the employees who have a high potential so that you can help them to develop in a way that will help your organization be successful.
 But it won’t happen overtime.
 To better understand how company culture can influence a business, it’s necessary to first understand the key drivers that will help your company retain and maintain a successful company culture.

 Key Steps on Implementing and Maintaining Company Culture